gvwilson/thirdbit/src/fiction/still-book/index.md

 Hurdle glanced at her, then raised an eyebrow at Attic.

 "What?
 No!"
 Attic exclaimed, scandalized.
-"I didn't--- I wouldn't---"
+"I didn't— I wouldn't—"

 "Didn't think so," Hurdle grunted.
 "Not with your nose stuck in those splintering books of yours all day."
 He clucked.
 "Bit of a mess,